 Parks College of Engineering, Aviation and Technology offers admitted, degree-seeking graduate students in good standing with a variety of funding opportunities.
-For fellowships and other funding opportunities at the University level, please visit SLU's Graduate Scholarships, Fellowships, and Assistantships page.
+For fellowships and other funding opportunities at the University level, please visit Saint Louis University's Graduate Scholarships, Fellowships and Assistantships page.

-Your assistantship application and all other documentation will be reviewed by an assistantship committee.
-If you are awarded an assistantship, you will be contacted via email in April.
+Your assistantship application and all other documentation will be reviewed by a multi-disciplinary panel of faculty.
+If you are awarded an assistantship, you will be contacted via email later in the spring.

-All inquiries should be directed to Nicole Mispagel, graduate programs assistant, at 314-977-8306 or at firstname.lastname@example.org.
+All inquiries should be directed to Nicole Mispagel, graduate programs assistant, at email@example.com.

 Parks College graduate fellowships are awarded to full-time Parks graduate students who demonstrate outstanding scholastic achievement and potential for success in their graduate and research programs.
 Each recipient may use their award for tuition, health care, SLU accommodation and research needs.
 Limited stipends may be allowed.